top of page

 10. Why can’t I stay up as late as you?

-Children ask LOTS of Questions!
-This is common knowledge.
-Some Christians say that if you have childlike faith you don’t need reasons or explanations for what they believe.
-But as we know children ask, are inquisitive, eager to know more.
-To have “faith like a child” or “childlike faith” it makes sense that this kind of faith is not blind or without asking lots of questions.
+Children ask a LOT of questions!
+This is well-known.
+Some Christians believe that having childlike faith means not needing reasons or explanations for their beliefs.
+However, we know that children are curious and eager to learn.
+Therefore, having “faith like a child” or “childlike faith” implies that this faith is not blind and involves asking many questions.

-When people say they don’t need to ask questions about their beliefs it seems that this is not childlike.
-Childlike faith is often described as a faith that does not doubt, question, or seek explanations; it just believes.
-But this cannot be childlike faith.
+When people assert they don't need to question their beliefs, it doesn't seem to embody a childlike attitude.
+Childlike faith is often described as a faith that doesn't doubt, question, or seek explanations; it simply believes.
+However, this isn't genuine childlike faith.

-Children ask questions…lots of questions.
-So what is childlike faith?
+Children ask questions... a lot of questions.
+So, what is childlike faith?

-Having worked many years with children and raising three of our own I have determined that childlike faith is not about the avoidance of questions.
-So I see that “childlike faith” is actually a faith that asks lots of questions.
-I love to hear questions from children.
-It actually means that they are eager to learn.
-Let’s help them do that but let’s also keep that childlike quality ourselves until the day Jesus takes us home.
+Having worked with children for many years and raised three of our own, I've concluded that childlike faith isn't about avoiding questions.
+I understand that "childlike faith" is actually a faith that asks numerous questions.
+I love hearing questions from children.
+It shows they are eager to learn.
+Let's encourage this curiosity, and let's also maintain that childlike quality ourselves until the day Jesus takes us home.

-It is important here to recognize that the term “childlike faith” is not even found in the Bible.
-When people refer to “childlike faith” or “faith like a child,” they have in mind the sorts of things Jesus says in Matthew 18:3, Mark 10:14, and Luke 18:17, where He teaches that the kingdom of heaven belongs to little children.
+It's important to note that the term “childlike faith” isn't found in the Bible.
+When people mention “childlike faith” or “faith like a child,” they are referring to the teachings of Jesus in Matthew 18:3, Mark 10:14, and Luke 18:17, where He explains that the kingdom of heaven belongs to those who are like little children.

 Matthew 18:3 "...and said,“Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven."